 Today I said goodbye to my crib.
 My beautiful white crib that I never dared believe would ever hold another baby.
 The crib that we brought Eva home to, then Meggy and finally Harry.
 The crib that symbolised hope, gratitude and joy.

-And as I handed it over to a lady who’s family was just beginning, I felt sad admittedly, but mainly I just felt relief.
+And as I handed it over to a lady whose family was just beginning, I felt sad admittedly, but mainly I just felt relief.
 Relief that having spent the last nine years of my life wondering if I would ever be blessed with another baby, that constant worry, dread and desperation is over.
 I have my babies and I am done.

 People wrongly assume, given the fact we have had two “accidental” babies, that getting pregnant and having babies comes easy to me.
 It doesn’t.
 Most people will know the tragedy of us losing Joseph at full term and yet what they may not know is that our journey did not begin or end there.
 It’s not really something that people speak openly about and yet both my ex husband and I, and Gaz and I, lost a shocking number of babies before we were blessed with our children.
 Infact, there was fifteen.
 Fifteen little babies that failed to grow, that for whatever reason were not meant to be and that broke our hearts a little more each time.